1969 Australian federal election: Issues

 The 1969 election centred on the two leaders, John Gorton and Gough Whitlam.
 Both were leading their respective parties in an election for the first time.
 Gorton had initially been very popular and was promoted as an "average Aussie bloke".
 This image was boosted by his record of wartime service and his craggy, battered appearance (the result of a wartime injury).
 However, he gradually gained a reputation for being erratic and unnecessarily confrontational.
-By the time of the 1969 election campaign, his attempts to alter long-standing Liberal Party policies with regard to federal–state powers, and foreign affairs had alienated the more conservative sections of the Liberal Party and various state Liberal leaders, such as Henry Bolte and Bob Askin.
+By the time of the 1969 election campaign, his attempts to alter long-standing Liberal Party policies, with regard both to federal–state powers and to foreign affairs, had alienated the more conservative sections of the Liberal Party and various state Liberal leaders, such as Henry Bolte and Bob Askin.

 Whitlam, by contrast, had reformed Labor and abandoned unpopular policies such as the once-dominant White Australia Policy, as well as the commitment to socialism still held by many members on the left of the party.
 He presented a sleek and modern image which was able to win over new voters to his cause with a policy platform including free university education and universal health insurance.
 Whitlam had also managed to restore and heal the party's image as an electable alternative, something that had been impossible after the Labor Party split in 1955.
 Under his leadership, Whitlam had also attracted back many Catholic voters who had previously dumped Labor due to its infighting and factionalism.
 In addition, although the Coalition had won the biggest majority government in Australian history in 1966, it was increasingly seen as becoming tired and unfocused after 20 years in power.
 There were also growing concerns over Australia's involvement in the Vietnam War.
 The ALP thus went into the election with a good chance of increasing its small caucus.

 Despite a Coalition campaign depicting Labor as a party dominated and controlled by union bosses, the result was very close.
 Labor became the biggest single party in the House, taking 59 seats—an 18-seat swing from 1966.
 It also won a bare majority of the two-party-preferred vote, winning 50.2 percent to the Coalition's 49.8 percent—a 7.1-point swing from 1966, the largest not to have resulted in a change of government.
 However, largely due to the Democratic Labor Party preferencing against Labor, especially in Victoria, Whitlam came up four seats short of toppling the Coalition.
-Nonetheless, Whitlam recovered much of what Labor had lost in its severe defeat three years earlier, and put the party within striking distance of winning government three years later.
+Nonetheless, Whitlam recovered much of what Labor had lost in its severe defeat three years earlier, and put the party within striking distance of winning government, which it did three years later in the 1972 federal election.